Bharath-Nalluri-013/OpenSource/A2_GitHub.md

-Commands to make above changes: git checkout master git ls--files
+Commands to make above changes: git checkout master git ls-files
-(#here open the file that you need from all files in the branch on your local machine, in our case its B.java, save file and close editor.) git add B.java
+(#here open the file that you need from all files in the branch on your local machine, in our case its B.java,make changes which is adding lines, save file and close editor) git add B.java

 (Please find command screenshots on https://github.com/Bharath-Nalluri-013/OpenSource/tree/A2_Github-Practice A2Q6.png)

 ```

 7. Write a command (or sequence) to commit your changes.
 ```
-git commit -m "Additional 2 lines were added at the end to the file."
+git commit -m "Two Additional lines were added at the end to the file on main branch."
 (#here commit new changes with a message)

-(Please find command screenshots on https://github.com/Bharath-Nalluri-013/OpenSource/tree/A2_Github-Practice A2Q6.png)
+(Please find command screenshots on https://github.com/Bharath-Nalluri-013/OpenSource/tree/A2_Github-Practice A2Q7.png)
 ```

 8. Change back to the `master` branch and change B.py adding the following source code (commit your change to `master`):